-The numbers after “qid” are the search’s timestamp.
+“Qid” in the Amazon URL is the search’s timestamp (the time the search happened).
 This is the UNIX Epoch time of the product search – the exact number of seconds since January 1st, 1970.

 The “sr” section shows what position it was for this specific search, in this case, 16th.